My ADHD Morning Routine + Checklist | Millionaire Morning Routine

 • Money manifestation practice in journal

-2. Organize the Morning Routine Checklist
+Step #2: Sort the ADHD Morning Routine Checklist into CATEGORIES

-#1: Shower
+Category #1: Shower

 • Mark time started getting ready*